Doing Away With the Box

 At that point some participants started to very specifically define the parameters of their “bird box.”
 By the time someone got around to mentioning giving someone “the bird,” the controversy would be full blown.
 But even if everyone eventually agreed to include all of these as birds, if someone tried to get “gullible” on the list, that’s when most participants retreated inside their box and pulled the lid firmly shut, leaving the “gullible” participant without a box to call their own.

-To me, doing away with the box completely means to push or break through the parameters of traditional solutions to come up with new ways to get things done.
-It’s not a process or an event, it’s a way of thinking and talking about options and possibilities.
-It’s about agility and adaptability.
-It’s about taking hold of uncertainty and turning it into competitive advantage.
+To me, doing away with the box completely means to push or break through the parameters of traditional ways of thinking about something.